leonzhang51/b2b-commerce/.github/instructions/state-management.instructions.md

 ## Migration Notes

-The legacy `src/mcp-todos.ts` file has been updated to use Zustand internally while maintaining backward compatibility.
-New features should use Zustand stores directly.
+Todo state is now handled by Zustand stores (see `src/store/todoStore.ts`).
+Legacy MCP shims have been removed; update integrations to use the store directly.